-Tickets for Chenonceau can be bought from vending machines of ticket windows at the chateau or online in advance.
-Prices are the same.
+Tickets for Chenonceau may be bought from vending machines or ticket windows at the chateau or online in advance.
+The prices are the same.

 Château de Chenonceau is the most popular chateau to visit in the Loire region and in France second only to the Palace of Versailles.
 This most romantic of castles is privately owned and ticket prices are slightly pricier than average for the region.
 Tickets can be bought at the chateau entrance from regular ticket windows of vending machines.
 Tickets are also available online but still require a physical paper printout.
 Family discounts are not offered at Chenonceau.